Gajalakshmi: Depictions

+A depiction of Gajalakshmi seated on a lotus is found in Cave 14 at Ellora.

 Temples in Odisha in the classic local Kalinga architecture style very often have a figure of Gajalakshmi in lalitasana as their lalatabimba or central protective image over the doorway to a temple or the sanctuary.
 One of the tympana at the Temple of Bantãy Srĕi in Siem Reap, Cambodia, has a beautifully sculptured image of the Goddess Gajalakshmi in pink sandstone.
-Though over a thousand years old, this tympanum is in almost as good a state as it must been when created.
+Though over a thousand years old, this tympanum is in almost as good a state as it must have been when created.

 Gajalakshmi is worshipped in many places in Goa and Konkan as a fertility goddess, mostly under the names Gajantlakshmi, Gajalakshmi, Kelbai or Bhauka devi, by various Konkani communities as their tutelary deity.

 According to Timothy Taylor, there might be a connection between the female deity with elephants portrayed on the Gundestrup cauldron and Gajalakshmi.